 ADD FESTIVE TOUCHES

-A tissue-tassel garland is an easy way to bring the eye up and fill vertical space, and it adds an instant party vibe.
+A tissue-tassel garland is an easy way to bring the eye up and fill vertical space on your fall porch, and it adds an instant party vibe.
 The eye-catching garland is easy to make, too (see sidebar, page 100).

 MAKE IT COZY

 Use plenty of cool-weather linens for a soft, comfy feel.
 A bright-orange chevron throw is a chic, easy way to make the space feel fresh.
 Black toile cushions on the Adirondack chairs instantly bring the outdoor arrangement into the fall season.
 A few throw pillows are all you need to make the porch extra inviting.

 CLASSIC VINTAGE ACCENTS

 To finish the look, add a bit of nostalgia with traditional fall décor such as lanterns, fruit crates, seasonal flowers and a wreath.

 Make Your Own Tissue-Tassel Garland